AyushJain001/Datasets/README.md

 # data-csv
-This repositories contains some data in csv format .
+This repositories contains  dataset which are frequently used in building machine learning, deep learning , computer vision project work .
 Frequent update/files will be added here.
 Credit for the dataset- Online websites and Kaggle